stevejarvis/stevejarvis.github.io/_posts/2015-8-30-general-crypto-currency-system.md

 my chain is more correct than your chain?
-After all, I just explained that the value of a user's wallet is determined simply by the sum of all transactions, so if I were to forge a block chain with an arbitrary number of transactions into my account I would be a millionaire in no time.
+After all, I just explained that the value of a user's wallet is determined simply by the sum of all transactions, so if I were to forge a block chain with an arbitrary number of transactions into my account I'd be a millionaire in no time.

-Building the block chain involves brute forcing hashes.
+Well, building the block chain involves brute forcing hashes.
 The first solution to the presented problem adds that block to the chain, so making a transaction official is effectively a race among everyone in the world.
-No single entity has the processing power to beat the rest of the network, so forging the transaction record is just not possible (in reality, pools of many users often form to solve blocks cooperatively, and some do arguably amass the power to cast doubt on the sanctity of this process[^3]).
+No single entity has the processing power to consistently beat the rest of the network, so forging the transaction record is just not possible (in reality, pools of many users often form to solve blocks cooperatively, and some do arguably amass the power to cast doubt on the sanctity of this process[^3]).